scimarin/fromthetransistor/2-verilog/README.md

 endmodule
 ```

-- since I don't currently have an FPGA at hand, all Verilog code is synthesized and simulated with [Verilator](https://www.veripool.org/wiki/verilator)
+- since I don't currently have an FPGA at hand, all Verilog code is synthesized and simulated with [Verilator](https://www.veripool.org/wiki/verilator) and [yosys](http://www.clifford.at/yosys/)
 - for arch systems, install `verilator` with `yay -S verilator`.
-The headers headers will be in `/usr/share/verilator/include/` (if not there, try `verilator -V`)
+Same with `yosys`.
+To view the designs, install `graphviz && xdot`.
+For **verilator**, the headers will be in `/usr/share/verilator/include/` (if not there, see `verilator -V`)
-    - has `systemc` as a dependency when generating waveform traces: `yay -S systemc`
+    - `systemc` is a dependency for generating waveform traces: `yay -S systemc`
 - [GTKWave](http://gtkwave.sourceforge.net/) is used to visualize the signal waveforms: `yay -S gtkwave`

 ### What is Verilog?